-Role-Based Access Control (RBAC) enables security administrators to use their identity services to control which users or groups have rights to make changes to a Qumulo system or view the UI.
+Role-Based Access Control (RBAC) enables security administrators to use their identity services to control which users or groups have rights to make changes to a Qumulo file data platform or view the visual interface.
 RBAC offers several pre-configured "roles" that have rights to take action in or on the system (admin, observer, data admin).
 Administrators add users and groups from AD or LDAP to those roles.
 Administrators can also create custom roles to match unique security regimes in their organization (e.g., a "backup administrator" role).